greggersaurus/OpenSteamController/ReverseEngineering/README.md

 1. List more details about hardware [Luna_maiboard_V000456-00_rev3.md](./Luna_maiboard_V000456-00_rev3.md)
     1. Other processors (i.e. wireless comms chip, gyro, haptics chip)
     1. See if we can get information on each pin (focus on LPC chip)
-    1. Add In/Out configuration column for pins?
-    1. What is PIO1_7 connected to on hardware?
-        1. Ohm it out!
+    1. Find out more on these GPIOs (i.e. Ohm it out, test using custom firmware)
+        1. PIO1_10
+        1. PIO1_7
-    1. What is PIO0_19 connected to on hardware?
+        1. PIO0_19
-        1. Ohm it out!
 1. Decompose EEPROM dumps
     1. Captured from two different controllers to isolate some differences
     1. Change settings to isolate other differences